Henrychallooo/Epic-Buy/README.md

 <img src="src/images/logo.png" alt="Logo" width="250" />

-This project presents a modified online shopping application that adds innovative features to enhance the efficiency and user experience in buying and selling goods online.
-Key improvements over traditional platforms include a Shopping Assistant Chatbot offering personalized support through products recommendations and comparisons to help buyers in making informed purchasing decisions, an in-app delivery feature for simplified requesting and tracking of local deliveries, and a user-friendly interface to support users of all demographics.
+This project presents a modified online shopping web application that adds innovative features to enhance the efficiency and user experience in buying and selling goods online.

+Keyimprovements over traditional platforms include a Shopping Assistant Chatbot offering personalized support through products recommendations and comparisons to help buyers in making informed purchasing decisions, an in-app delivery feature for simplified requesting and tracking of local deliveries, and a user-friendly interface to support users of all demographics.

 These enhancements aim to significantly improve the online shopping experience by providing convenience, reliability, and personalized assistance at every stage of the shopping process